Skip to content

 Study built-in layouts for patterns:

-• layouts/fullscreen.lua (simplest possible layout)
+• layouts/monocle.lua (simplest possible layout)

-• layouts/tall.lua (master-stack with ratio/nmaster)
+• layouts/tall.lua (main-stack with ratio/main_count)

 • layouts/grid.lua (dynamic grid calculation)